Students who are interested in government, politics, and economics will find this a fascinating field.

 Senior-level courses investigate, in greater detail, the workings of Congress, the president, and the judiciary; governments of other nations; the protection of human rights at home and abroad; the role of women in the political process; and other topics.

-There are three Bachelor of Arts (BA) degrees available with this major.
+There are two Bachelor of Arts (BA) degrees and one Bachelor of Science (BS) degree available with this major.

 The BA in Political Science is designed to be a broad introduction to the field of political science, primarily targeting those students who want to consider careers in government, campaigns and elections, governmental relations, and continuing on with graduate work in political science.